1961.000 Ficus L. - Figs

 Flora of Caprivi: Ficus

-Flora of Caprivi: cultivated Ficus
+Flora of the DRC: Ficus

 Flora of Malawi: Ficus